 One of its robot vacuums is the Hoover Quest 800.

-Special Holiday Pricing Update: The Hoover Quest 800 is currently available here for 33% off.
-It’s normally close to $500.
+Special Holiday Pricing Update: The Hoover Quest 800 is currently available here for a discount.

 The Skinny on the Hoover Quest 800

 The Hoover Quest 800 uses QuestNav 2.0 technology to find its way across the floor.
 This navigation technology allows the robot vacuum to go around or under furniture.
 It also employs different cleaning patterns and techniques to give your floor a more thorough clean.
 The cleaning modes are random, wall follow, and spot clean.

 When the power runs low, Hoover Quest 800 would find its way back to the docking station to recharge.

 Aside from that, the Hoover Quest 800 has cliff sensors to make sure that it does not fall off stairs.
 It also uses the tri-clean system, which effectively picks up the dust, dirt, dander and debris from your floors, off wall, and near corners.
 You can use it to clean tile, hardwood, and other types of floors.
 The tri-clean system makes use of the brush roll, side brush and powerful suction to clean.
 Moreover, if you see a spot that is particularly dirty, you can direct the Hoover Quest 800 to that area and press “spot clean” on your mobile phone to make sure that all areas are clean.

 You can use the Hoover Invisible Wall to keep the robot vacuum out of rooms you do not want it to clean.
 Other accessories aside from the pair of invisible walls are the microfiber dust pad and the extra side brush.